Your headshot can propel you, but not if people don’t trust and connect with you.

 Throughout the process, we will review images on a laptop, marking the ones that might make the final cut.

 At the end, you'll choose the headshots you want.
-I will deliver the retouched images within a week.
+Your retouched headshots will be delivered in about a week.

 How should I dress for my headshot?

 In your headshot confirmation email, you will receive a link to preparation guidelines with information on what to wear.

-To summarize, I recommend clean, simple, non-distracting clothing that fits well and that you enjoy wearing.
+To summarize: wear clean, simple, non-distracting clothing that fits well and that you enjoy wearing.
 Check the guidelines for full guidance.

 What expression is best for my headshot?